Multi-Objective Quantum Power System Redispatch: Estimating the Sensitivity matrix

 \section{Estimating the Sensitivity matrix}

 The sensitivity matrix $\mat{S}$ encodes how produced energy is distributed over the lines of the network.
-Here, we explain how $\mat{S}$ can be obtained from data, e.g., as measured from an actual energy network or obtained from a simulation.
-The general procedure follows \cite{ospina2023}.
+Here, we explain how $\mat{S}$ can be obtained from data, e.g., as measured from an actual power system or obtained from a simulation.
+The general procedure follows~\cite{ospina2023}.
 However, we consider additional regularity constraints.
-Let $\ell(\mat{S}) = \|\mat{S} \tilde{\mat{P}} - \tilde{\mat{\tau}}\|_F^2$ denote the loss function of our estimation. $\tilde{\mat{P}}$ and $\tilde{\mat{\tau}}$ represent the data: $\tilde{\mat{P}}$ denotes the produced or consumed energy at the controllable and static resources, $\tilde{\mat{\tau}}$ represents the recorded or simulated loads on the lines.
+Let $\ell(\mat{S}) = \|\mat{S} \tilde{\mat{P}} - \tilde{\mat{\tau}}\|_F^2$ denote the loss function of our estimation. $\tilde{\mat{P}}$ and $\tilde{\mat{\tau}}$ represent the data: $\tilde{\mat{P}}$ denotes the produced or consumed energy at the controllable and static resources, $\tilde{\mat{\tau}}$ represents the recorded or simulated loads on the lines using pandapower~\cite{pandapower2018}.
 We estimated $\mat{S}$ from data by solving the program